qianyilun/spark-freq-counter/sparkjava/README.md

 6. Sort so the records are sorted by key (.sortBy())
 7. Save as text output (see hints below).

-## Low-core processor VS high-core processor
+## Low-core Processor VS High-core Processor Perofrmance

 * High Core